-You shouldn’t be having a negative selling experience: one of the most important roles that a real estate agent plays is alleviating the stress of selling your home.
+One of the most important roles that a real estate agent plays is alleviating the stress of selling your home.
 You should be working with an individual with whom you relate to and can trust.
-If you are having a painful experience instead, it’s time to say goodbye.
+If you’re having the opposite experience, it might be time to change real estate agents.

 - You and your agent see a situation in two radically different ways, and don’t believe that you can rely on one another.

-- Talking to your agent (or client) makes you feel physically anxious or uncomfortable.
+- Talking to your agent makes you feel physically anxious or uncomfortable.

-- When you talk about your real estate agent (or client) with a third party you find yourself adding expletives before or after their name.
+- When you talk about your real estate agent with a third party you find yourself adding expletives before or after their name.

 - Either party fails to respond to requests for action, and doesn’t follow through with promises.

-- When you see a call from your agent (or client) come through on your phone, you decide to let it go to voicemail rather than answer it.
+- When you see a call from your agent come through on your phone, you decide to let it go to voicemail rather than answer it.